Brooke Hogan: 2006–2008: Undiscovered and Brooke Knows Best

 To further promote the album, Hogan announced its second single would be "Heaven Baby", which featured Beenie Man on guest vocals.
 The song was released to pop radio in January 2007.
 On March 6, "For A Moment" was released as a promotional single from the album, with a music video featuring clips of the third and fourth seasons of Hogan Knows Best.
-Hogan's record label decided the album should be re-released later in the year; however, Hogan decided against it, opting to begin work on her second album.
-In August 2007, Hogan confirmed that she would be departing from one of her labels, SMC, and soon confirmed that she had signed a dual contract with SoBe Entertainment and Fontana Records and was at work on her second album.
-Hogan appeared as a panel judge in America's Prom Queen in early 2008.

 While working on her second studio album, the series Hogan Knows Best was discontinued due to controversies involving Brooke's immediate family.
 As a result, Brooke was approached by VH1 awhile thereafter and signed on to do her own series, Brooke Knows Best.
 The series premiered on July 13, 2008, and featured Hogan dealing with her family's problems, her music career, and her life while no longer living with her parents nor dependent on them.
 The show consisted of her friends, Glenn and Ashley – who are often encouraging Brooke to get out, have fun, and party.
-Brooke, Glenn, and Ashley live in a penthouse in South Beach, which is paid for by VH1.
+Brooke, Glenn, and Ashley live in a penthouse in South Beach.
 The show chronicled the problems Brooke faced while dealing with the divorce of her parents, as well as brother Nick Hogan's prior arrest related to a serious car accident in which he permanently injured his best friend.
-Hogan's father has appeared in numerous episodes of the series, while her mother and brother have made a few.
 The series ended in 2009 after two seasons.